 Novelist and writer, Rachel Cusk, was born in Toronto to English Catholic parents, and she spent much of her early childhood in Los Angeles before her family returned to England.
 She was educated at a convent school in Cambridge and thereafter read English at New College.
 She has published ten novels.
 Saving Agnes, published in 1993 by Macmillan when she was only twenty-five years old, won the Whitbread First Novel Award (now the Costa Award); her subsequent novels have received considerable critical and popular acclaim; her early fiction has been compared with Evelyn Waugh.
 The Country Life (1997) won a Somerset Maugham Award, The Lucky Ones (2003) was shortlisted for the Whitbread Novel Award, In the Fold (2005) was longlisted for the Man Booker Prize, and Arlington Park (2006) was shortlisted for the Orange Prize for Fiction (now the Women’s Prize for Fiction).
 Rachel Cusk has also published three brilliant books of memoirs.
 Her honest account of her experiences of motherhood proved controversial: A Life’s Work: On Becoming a Mother (2001) aroused considerable hostility from other women, and Cusk was, she has written, ‘accused of child-hating, of postnatal depression, of shameless greed, of irresponsibility, of pretentiousness, of selfishness, of doom-mongering, and, most often, of being too intellectual’.
 Her unflinching account of the breakdown of her ten-year marriage, Aftermath: On Marriage and Separation (2012), again proved controversial, attracting both excellent and (unwarrantedly) scathing reviews; a review in The Sunday Times was given the 2013 ‘Hatchet Job of the Year’ award.
 Her latest novels are the trilogy, Outline (2014), one of The New York Times’s top five novels of 2015, Transit (2017), and Kudos (2018).
-This year, Faber & Faber published her first collection of essays, Coventry.
-Earlier this year as well, the Harry Ransom Center at the University of Texas at Austin, one of the world’s leading repositories for literary manuscripts and archives, acquired Cusk’s notebooks and papers.
+In 2019, Faber & Faber published her first collection of essays, Coventry.
+Earlier in the year, the Harry Ransom Center at the University of Texas at Austin, one of the world’s leading repositories for literary manuscripts and archives, acquired Cusk’s notebooks and papers.

 Born 1974.
 Read PPE at New College (1992).